Covid-19 Camp Update

 3. Sneakers or shoes your child can actively play in

-4. Lunch/snack(s) (NO NUT PRODUCTS)
+4. Lunch/snack(s) (NO PEANUT PRODUCTS)

 5. Bathing Suit (check your camp’s description to see if camp/when camp swims)